btahir/hacky-experiments/app/(micro)/micro/gemini-story/README.md

 # Gemini Story Creator

 A web application that leverages Google's Gemini AI model to transform user prompts into visual stories with text and matching imagery.
-The primary UI Code is located at `app/(micro)/micro/gemini-story`.
+The code for this application is primarily located at `app/(micro)/micro/gemini-story`.

 ## Flow Overview